zomg830/liri-node-app/README.md

 node liri.js movie -i "The Lion King" -y "1994"
 ```

-As you can see, the movie command also has an addition flag, `-y` that accepts the year in which the movie was released.
+As you can see, the movie command also has an additional flag, `-y` that accepts the year in which the movie was released.

 # APIs & Dependencies
 * dotenv